openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 }
 ```

-**Function:** Describes the dynamic shared library information that the module depends on.
+**Description:** Describes the dynamic shared library information that a module depends on.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core